Introducing Solids to a Baby: A Guide for Parents

 With time you want to prioritize building their plates and meals to include:

 Choose an approach that works for your baby and your family.
 Did you know that you don’t necessarily have to start with only pureed foods?
 Babies all over the world have been fed a variety of ways safely for centuries and there’s a rise in offering safe finger foods like Little Bellies TASTY TEXTURES puffs to help babies learn to eat a variety of foods the family eats.
 It’s important to note that if you opt for a finger food approach, you should consider choking hazards.

-We recommend you follow a responsive feeding guide where you read your child’s cues and honor their hunger or fullness at meals and don’t force them to finish specific amounts.
+We recommend you follow a responsive feeding guide where you read your child’s cues and honour their hunger or fullness at meals and don’t force them to finish specific amounts.
 Current research supports many benefits of allowing babies to learn to “self-feed.”
 You’ll see this term often called “baby-led weaning.”
-This approach was coined by Gill Rapley and encourages your baby to explore different textures and flavors through self-feeding, promoting independence and fine motor skill development.1-8
+This approach was coined by Gill Rapley and encourages your baby to explore different textures and flavours through self-feeding, promoting independence and fine motor skill development.1-8

 The journey of introducing solids is unique for every child.
 Some may take to new foods quickly, while others may need more time to adjust.
 A week-by-week or month-by-month plan can offer guidance but remember that your baby sets the pace.